biohazard999/Xenial.Framework/docs/guide/layout-builders-record-syntax.md

 ## Registration

-Registration is exactly the same as shown in previous examples, override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.
+Registration is exactly the same as in the previous examples, override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.

 <<< @/guide/samples/layout-builders-simple/RegisterInModule.cs{8,12}